 Response

-The proposed rules include OAR 340-244-9090, which allows DEQ to set a limit on a CAGM’s use of a glassmaking HAP if that HAP is determined to pose an unacceptable risk to human health in the area of a CAGM.
-However, the rule would not allow DEQ to add materials to the list of glassmaking HAPswithout going through a new rulemaking process.
-Ifnew information comes to light DEQ could revisit the rule, or in an emergency the Governor's office could order DEQ to take action.
+The proposed rules include OAR 340-244-9090, which allows DEQ to set a limit on a particular CAGM’s use of a any HAP if that HAP is determined to pose an unacceptable risk to human health in the area of a CAGM.
+However, the rule would not allow DEQ to add HAPs to the list of glassmaking HAPs in the rules without going through a new rulemaking process.
+If such new information comes to light, then DEQ could revisit the rule, or in an emergency the Governor could order DEQ to take action, as noted above.

 With respect to other materials that may be emitted, DEQ is working on the development of a larger state-wide rule (the Cleaner Air Oregon rule) to regulate air toxics emissions from industrial emissions sources.
 This larger rule is expected to provide a uniform program for the regulation of air toxics emissions.
 The rule is being developed over 2016 and 2017, with significant information gathering and opportunity for public input.